 The ongoing internal pain really shrank down our stress bucket, so now we can cope with fewer and fewer failures.

 But we can reprogram ourselves to stretch the size of that bucket and control our emotional reactivity.
 We can become more courageous and daring!
 It’s possible.
 I know it was for me.

-The difference between the brave and the cowards is that the brave take actions, despite the fear.
+The difference between the brave and the cowards is that the brave take action, despite the fear of making mistakes.

 But they also know that they are their own crutch and they will cut themselves some slack if they fall back.